Elevate the power of your work

 This whitepaper will help you define what your vital records are, understand the risks associated with inadequate preservation and evaluate storage options.

-How do you identify what records are vital to your organization?
+How do you identify what records are vital to your organisation?
 What measures should you take to ensure their long-term protection?
 How does the material of which a record is made influence its longevity—and guide your choice of storage solution?

 Protection of vital records may be the least understood— or the least appreciated—area of records management.
 If you’re reading this white paper, chances are you already know a great deal about managing records.
-Certainly, this discipline has never been more critical, particularly in light of legislative and compliance requirements, such as the EU General Data Protection Regulation (GDPR); the Sarbanes-Oxley Act (SOX) of 2002; the GrammLeach-Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999; the Health Insurance Portability and Accountability Act of 1996 (HIPAA); and the growing body of state and local mandates designed to protect information.
+Certainly, this discipline has never been more critical, particularly in light of legislative and compliance requirements, such as the EU General Data Protection Regulation (GDPR); the Sarbanes-Oxley Act (SOX) of 2002; the GrammLeach-Bliley Act (GLBA), also known as the Financial Services Modernisation Act of 1999; the Health Insurance Portability and Accountability Act of 1996 (HIPAA); and the growing body of state and local mandates designed to protect information.
 In addition, new laws have increased the cost and risk associated with legal discovery processes—a particularly worrisome area in today’s litigious world.

 And chances are you have devoted significant resources and effort to improving your records management strategy and procedures.
 But have you done enough?